-Somehow, without my willing it, without my even wanting it, my book about Maud Gonne and WB Yeats has become a series.
+Somehow, without my willing it, actually against my wanting it, my book about Maud Gonne and WB Yeats turned itself into a series.

 It has taken me twenty years, writing more than a million words (now being edited), to do justice to the characters that people this world.